Finding the Area of a Right Triangle

 After watching this video, you will be prepared to learn more about right triangles including the relationship between the length of the hypotenuse and the other sides.

-Common Core Standard(s) in focus: 6.G.A.1 A video intended for math students in the 6th grade Recommended for students who are 11-12 years old
+in focus 6.G.A.1 A video intended for math students in the 6th grade Recommended for students who are 11-12 years old

 Transcript Finding the Area of a Right Triangle